 It’s worth noting, however that same-day money transfers do tend to have high costs and poorer exchange rates associated with them.
 If you (and the recipient) can wait a day or two for the money to be received, you may find a better deal with another money transfer provider.

 Same-day international transfers are ideal if you urgently need to send money overseas, but you will often find a better deal in terms of fees and exchange rates if you are willing to allow for slightly longer transfer times.

 A lot of factors come into play in determining how long your transfer will take from when you pay to the time your recipient gets the bank deposit or cash pickup notification.
 Below is a look at the main ones.

-You’ll notice that companies have different transfer processing times.
+When looking to send money, you’ll notice that companies have different transfer processing times.
 Some providers give estimated times on their FAQ sections while others indicate the delivery times on dedicated transfer widgets after you input your transfer details.

 When paying for your transfer, the payment method you choose will determine the processing speed:

 Paying by card: Money transfer providers will usually accept most types of prepaid cards, debit cards, and credit cards.
 Others only accept certain brands such as Mastercard or Visa and reject others like UnionPay and Amex.
 With the exception of some extenuating factors such as transfer destination and amount constant, most transfers paid by card should arrive within one business day.

 Wire transfers: Depending on your bank, you can initiate the payment on phone, online or in-person at a branch.